burger king order

 Judge’s Ruling on Arbitration

-On September 5, U.S. District Judge Jacqueline Scott Corley denied Burger King’s motion to compel arbitration.
-Arbitration would have kept the case out of court, limiting it to a private resolution process.
+• On September 5, U.S. District Judge Jacqueline Scott Corley denied Burger King’s motion.
+Therefore, the case will proceed in court instead of arbitration.

 The Bigger Issue: Online Tracking Without Consent